Privacy Policy

 II.
 Person responsible/ data protection officer

-1. the name and address of the controller
+1. The name and address of the controller

 The responsible party within the meaning of the General Data Protection Regulation, other data protection laws applicable in the Member States of the European Union and other provisions of a data protection nature is: